 \section{Abstract}

-Microstates of colinear black holes embedded in a multi-center Taub-NUT spacetime are sought in 4 dimensions.
-A set of coupled ordinary partial differential equations are obtained and solved for almost-BPS states, where some supersymmetry is preserved in the context of N=2 supergravity in 4 dimensions.
+Microstates of multiple collinear black holes embedded in a non-collinear two-center Taub-NUT spacetime are sought in 4 dimensions.
+A set of coupled ordinary partial differential equations are obtained and solved for almost-BPS states, where some supersymmetry is preserved in the context of $N=2$ supergravity in 4 dimensions.
 The regularity of solutions is being carefully considered and we ensure that no CTC (closed time-like curves) are present.
-The larger framework is that of 11-dimensional N=2 supergravity and the current theory is obtained by compactifying down to 4 dimensions.
+The larger framework is that of 11-dimensional $N=2$ supergravity and the current theory is obtained by compactifying down to 4 dimensions.